 Another method that might turn out to be quite effective is using a toilet brush.
 Each bathroom should have such a tool.
 The good thing about this method is that you could actually use the toilet brush in the same way as you would use a plunger.
 That is to say, you should hold the handle while pushing the bristles in the drain hole.
 Furthermore, you should give a few powerful pumps.
 Once you do that, you can step away.

-Even though this is rather gross, this could help prevent the toilet from overflowing, which is the last thing you want to happen, especially if you’re visiting a friend.
+Even though this is rather gross, this could help prevent the toilet from getting clogged and overflowing, which is the last thing you want to happen, especially if you’re visiting a friend.

 Furthermore, you could also consider using a wire hanger for unclogging a toilet without a plunger.
 Preferably, though, the wire hanger should have a plastic coating – otherwise, you are likely to scratch the bowl.
 Now, what you should do is unwind and straighten the wire as much as possible.
 Once you do that, you can proceed to insert it into the toilet bowl.